Purlisa gigantea

 Purlisa gigantea is a butterfly in the family Lycaenidae.
 It was described by William Lucas Distant in 1881.
 It is found in the Indomalayan realm, where it has been recorded from Thailand, Peninsular Malaysia, Sumatra and Borneo.
+The butterfly is uncommon in primary forests at low to moderate elevations (Alt.
+100 - 800m) and often rest on the underside of leaves.